javannnn/yerer-raise/README.md

 1. Register your Zoom app on the [Zoom Marketplace](https://marketplace.zoom.us/)
 2. Run the app with `python -m yererraise.app MEETING_ID` to use the Zoom integration or omit `MEETING_ID` to manage participants manually.
 Enter your Zoom credentials when prompted.
 3. Plug in your screen setup
-4. Start the meeting and watch the magic
+4. Start the meeting and watch the magic.
+Use the search box to quickly filter participants, toggle hand-raise status, and clear the queue at any time.

 ## Contributing